jsstrn/flask-app/README.md

 git --version
 ```

-## Setup virtual environment
+## Setup a virtual environment

-In your project directory, we want to first create a `.venv` directory and then activate it.
+In your project directory, we want to first create a `.venv` directory using [venv](https://docs.python.org/3/library/venv.html) and then activate it.
 This should be added to your `.gitignore` file so you don't check it in.

 When you clone the project you have to create a new `.venv` directory and every time you open the project in a new shell you have to activate it again.